telerik/kendo-ui-core/docs/aspnet-mvc/helpers/scheduler/mvc-scheduler-resources.md

 ---
 title: Resources
-page_title: Resources and Scheduler HtmlHelper extension | Kendo UI documentation
+page_title: Resources | Kendo UI Scheduler HtmlHelper
-description: How to add Resources to Scheduler HtmlHelper extension for Kendo UI Scheduler widget.
+description: "Add Resources to the Scheduler HtmlHelper extension for the Kendo UI Scheduler widget in ASP.NET MVC applications."
+slug: resourcesscheduler_aspnetmvc
+position: 4
 ---

-# Scheduler Resources
+# Resources

-The Scheduler HtmlHelper extension supports assigning scheduler events to a set of predefined [resources](/web/scheduler/resources).
+The Scheduler HtmlHelper extension supports assigning Scheduler events to a set of predefined [resources]({% slug resources_kendoui_scheduler_widget %}).

-## Getting Started
+## Configuration

+### Single Resources

-Here is how to add a simple scheduler resource and bind it to local data:
+The example below demonstrates how to add a Scheduler resource and bind it to local data.

-### Example - single single resources
+###### Example

     @(Html.Kendo().Scheduler<KendoSchedulerAjaxEditing.Models.TaskViewModel>()
         .Name("scheduler")